-Komodo is the world’s most advanced multi-chain platform.
+Komodo is an open, composable Smart Chain platform.
 With a unique multi-chain architecture, Komodo gives every project an independent and custom blockchain solution, known as a Smart Chain, with its own decentralized network and its own coin.

-Blockchains created with Komodo’s technology are also fully customizable.
-This allows each project to build the blockchain solution that fits their individual needs.
+Smart Chains created with Komodo’s technology are also fully modular.
+This allows you to build the custom blockchain solution that fits your individual needs.
 This post will explain the 18 different ways you can customize your blockchain with Komodo.

 Independent Smart Chains vs. Smart Contracts

-Before we dive into the 18 customizable options, it’s important to fully understand what it means to launch an independent blockchain with Komodo.
+Before we dive into the 18 customizable options, it’s important to fully understand what it means to launch an independent Smart Chain with Komodo.

 If you choose to make a Proof of Work chain, then it will be mineable.
 If you choose to make a Proof of Stake chain, then it will be stake-able.
 Either way, anyone in the world can choose to join your network to earn block rewards, contribute to the decentralization of your ledger, and increase your network’s security.

-Just like any other blockchain, each blockchain launched with Komodo’s technology has its own coin and an independent network.
+Just like any other blockchain, each Smart Chain created with Komodo’s technology has its own coin and an independent network.
 The network determines the validity of every transaction and block.
-Blocks are mined according to the chosen consensus rules.
-Blockchains launched with Komodo’s technology are not tied to the Komodo blockchain or network in any way.
+Blocks are created according to the chosen consensus rules.
+Smart Chains launched with Komodo’s technology are not tied to the Komodo blockchain or network in any way.

-While launching a blockchain with Komodo’s technology offers the independence and autonomy that normally comes with coding a blockchain from the ground up or forking an existing blockchain, it is far easier and faster than either of these options.
-A blockchain can be customized and launched with Komodo’s technology in just 10 to 15 minutes.
+While launching a Smart Chain with Komodo’s technology offers the independence and autonomy that normally comes with coding a blockchain from the ground up or forking an existing blockchain, it is far easier and faster than either of these options.

 Worse still, projects that create tokens are sharing the same blockchain and decentralized network with all of the other projects built upon that particular platform.
 This leads to crippling congestion and sky-high transaction fees.